HiNoHoshi/grokDate/README.md

 - Review the presentation video here: https://youtu.be/FZoiCHPYWBE
 - Added profile photos, which can be added in the "Edit Profile" page.
 They show up in the profile browser and in the chat.
 - Added privacy policy and terms of service to sign-in/sign-up page and settings page
+- Added ability for users to request account deletion.
+The account is partially deleted when the button is clicked, but unfortunately Firebase doesn't allow complete deletion via a the API.
+So, clicking the button sends an email to us to notify us that the user has requested account deletion.
+We can then go in and manually delete that user by ID.